Skip to content

 Claydon is a one pawprint rated place.

 Dogs are welcome here, but facilities are limited.
-They’ll be able to stretch their legs in the car park and walk in the nearby open spaces.
+They’ll be able to stretch their legs in the car park and walk on public rights of way.
 Read on to discover exactly where you can take your dog.

 Where can my dog go?

 Dogs are welcome in the courtyard and on public rights of way at Claydon and we ask that you keep them under close control and on a lead everywhere.
-Assistance dogs only allowed in the house.
+Well behaved dogs are also welcome in all courtyard shops, as well as the Phoenix Kitchen, that is run by the Claydon Estate.
+Only assistance dogs are allowed in the house.

 Where can’t my dog go?